-Pam Eadi was diagnosed with breast cancer 20 years ago.
+Pam Eadi was diagnosed with breast cancer about 20 years ago.
 Since then, she has been vigilant and always faithful in keeping her annual appointments for checkups and mammograms.

 So as her 20-year survivor date approached in 2016, Eadi felt confident that she had beaten what she calls “the beast of breast cancer.”